nanlabs/terraform-aws-starter/README.md

 ### Database Provisioning 🗃️

-We have included configurations to provision an RDS PostgreSQL instance and other database resources.
-This allows you to easily set up and manage your database infrastructure in a consistent and reproducible manner.
+We have included configurations to provision an RDS PostgreSQL instance, RDS Aurora cluster, MSK cluster, MongoDB Atlas cluster, and more.
+These configurations enable you to set up and manage your databases with ease, ensuring optimal performance and reliability for your applications.

+### Kubernetes Cluster Provisioning 🚢

+Our starter kit includes configurations to provision an Amazon Elastic Kubernetes Service (EKS) cluster.
+This enables you to deploy and manage containerized applications using Kubernetes, leveraging the scalability and flexibility of AWS for your workloads.

 ### Secrets Management 🔑